 On-Campus Meals, Food, and Refreshments

-- Food for Student Organization Events: Food for events held inside of a University facility or on University property must use Hospitality Services.
+- Food for Student Organization Events: Food for events held inside of a University facility or on University property must use Dining Services.
 An event is defined as any activity that is social or educational in nature (not a meeting) and where members outside of the organization are invited to participate.

 - Food in Student Organization Offices: Food and non-alcoholic beverages may be brought to student organization offices for organizational celebrations without prior approval.
 Students may not provide food for any event that involves persons outside the immediate organizational membership.

 - Selling Food: University sanctioned organizations may sell cookies, cakes, popcorn, and other similar food items in accordance with Greene County Health policies.

 - The sale of food on campus by any university-affiliated group other than the official campus hospitality service is ordinarily limited to bake/confectionery sales.

 - A bake/confectionery sale is defined as the sale of items that will not spoil in the absence of refrigeration.